The Transform Technology Summits start October 13th with Low-Code/No Code: Enabling Enterprise Agility. Register now!

-Microsoft today reported earnings for its third fiscal quarter of 2019, including revenue of $30.6 billion, net income of $8.8 billion, and earnings per share of $1.14 (compared to revenue of $26.8 billion, net income of $7.4 billion, and earnings per share of $0.95 in Q3 2018).
+Microsoft today reported earnings for its third fiscal quarter of 2020, including revenue of $35.0 billion, net income of $10.8 billion, and earnings per share of $1.40 (compared to revenue of $30.6 billion, net income of $8.8 billion, and earnings per share of $1.14 in Q3 2019).
 All three of the company’s operating groups saw year-over-year growth.

-Analysts had expected Microsoft to earn $29.8 billion in revenue and report earnings per share of $1.00.
+Analysts had expected Microsoft to earn $33.7 billion in revenue and report earnings per share of $1.26.
 The company thus easily beat expectations.
-The company’s stock was down 0.34% in regular trading, but up some 3% in after-hours trading.
-Microsoft said it returned $7.4 billion billion to shareholders in the form of share repurchases and dividends during the quarter.
+Eyes are on Microsoft during the coronavirus pandemic, given its prominent role in the software and cloud industries.
+And so far, so good: “COVID-19 had minimal net impact on the total company revenue,” Microsoft said.
+Unlike tech giants Google and Facebook, Microsoft doesn’t generate the majority of its revenue from advertising and thus might not feel the impact of the coronavirus crisis as deeply.
+The company’s stock was up 4% in regular trading and up another 3% in after-hours trading.
+Microsoft returned $9.9 billion to shareholders in the form of share repurchases and dividends during the quarter.

 Three top investment pros open up about what it takes to get your video game funded.